dp1706/Machine-Learning/README.md

 ### Intro

-   Hy , Dwarka prasad bairwa is here.
+   * Hy , Dwarka prasad bairwa is here.
 This is my Machine Learning Assignment Repository.
-In these Assignment I have used  python library like `pandas` `numpy` `scipy` `matplotlib` `seaborn` and other.I used `python3`
+In these Assignment I have used  python library like `pandas` `numpy` `scipy` `matplotlib` `seaborn` and other.
+I used `python3` for implementing Algorithm.

-   For installing python library i used
+   * For installing python library i used :

    ```python
        #For python3
        !pip3 install `library-name`